elanmed/ff.nvim/README.md

 - Open buffers are pulled once and cached when the picker is opened
 - Icons are cached by extension to avoid calling `mini.icons` when possible
 - Results are capped to keep the picker buffer small
-- Icons, highlights, and previews can be disabled for especially large codebases
+- Icons and highlights can be disabled for especially large codebases

 With these optimizations in place, I average around ~50ms per keystroke on a codebase of 30k files.
 Enable the `benchmark` option to try it for yourself.